Boris-Barboris/dpeq/README.md

     I believe it is an alternative to PSQL ::<type> syntax for explicit casting, but I am not sure exactly when to use it.
 In my experience, you can simply leave the array empty.

+    Relevant quote:
+    "...If successfully created, a named prepared-statement object lasts till the end of the current session, unless explicitly destroyed.
+An unnamed prepared statement lasts only until the next Parse statement specifying the unnamed statement as destination is issued.
+(Note that a simple Query message also destroys the unnamed statement.)
+Named prepared statements must be explicitly closed before they can be redefined by another Parse message, but this is not required for the unnamed statement."
     */
     auto ps = new PreparedStatement!ConT(con, insertCommand(),
         testTableSpec.length, null, false);